brucedkyle/architectures/docs/sustainability/supplychain.md

 The core application systems can be in-house applications, cloud services, IBM or competitive applications.
 The core applications provide data through the foundational technologies (such as API management that provides monitoring and security).
 They can also respond to automated actions based on business rules or from other layers in the system.

-### Inventory Optimisation Platform
+### Inventory Optimization Platform

 Each of the core application systems provides data and responds to events through the foundational technologies.

 **Inventory Control Tower**.
 Gartner describes [supply chain technology](https://www.gartner.com/smarterwithgartner/gartner-predicts-the-future-of-supply-chain-technology) as a central hub as an integrated part of a broader SCM platform using these building blocks: people, process, data, organization and technology.
 The idea is to capture and use data to provide enhanced real-time visibility and in-depth analysis.
 [IBM Supply Chain Control Tower](https://www.ibm.com/products/supply-chain-intelligence-suite), powered by industry-leading AI, provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.

-**Fulfillment optimisation**.
+**Fulfillment optimization**.
 Gartner describes the [fulfillment forecasting approach](https://www.gartner.com/en/doc/fulfillment-forecasting-key-to-optimizing-retail-inventory-poisitioning), which provides a more accurate view of consumer fulfillment choices.
 This approach enables retailers to accurately gauge the right amount of inventory required to meet demand in stores, distribution centers and other inventory holding notes throughout the retailer’s network.
 IBM offers [IBM Sterling Intelligent Promising ](https://www.ibm.com/products/intelligent-promising) provides shoppers with greater certainty, choice and transparency across their buying journey.

 **Inventory Analysis and AI**.
 This cognitive analytic engine enhances existing order management systems.
 It determines the best location from which to fulfill an order, based on business rules, cost factors, and current inventory levels and placement.
 IBM includes [IBM Sterling Fulfillment Optimizer with Watson](https://www.ibm.com/products/fulfillment-optimizer) as a component of IBM Sterling Intelligent Promising.